ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     This key can be input to a key derivation operation using `psa_key_derivation_input_key()`.

     .. warning::
-        The shared secret resulting from a key agreement algorithm such as finite-field Diffie-Hellman or elliptic curve Diffie-Hellman has biases.
+        The shared secret resulting from a key-agreement algorithm such as finite-field Diffie-Hellman or elliptic curve Diffie-Hellman has biases.
 This makes it unsuitable for use as key material, for example, as an AES key.
 Instead, it is recommended that a key derivation algorithm is applied to the result, to derive unbiased cryptographic keys.

     If this function returns :code:`PSA_OPERATION_INCOMPLETE`, no key is returned, and this function must be called again to continue the operation.
     If this function returns an error status, the operation enters an error state and must be aborted by calling `psa_key_agreement_iop_abort()`.